-At Month 6 to 36: Blinded outcome assessors will be used to report all standard of care procedure data, AEs and pill count as per Week 6 outcomes.
+At Month 6 to 36: Blinded outcome assessors will be used to report all standard of care procedure data, variceal bleed or mortality.

-At the completion of the trial: A blinded assessor will review the participant notes for evidence of variceal bleed or mortality.
+AEs and pill count as per Week 6 outcomes.

-Throughout the trial, the Chief Investigator (CI) and Senior Statistician will be fully blind to treatment allocation and will only see pooled data for the duration of the trial.
+At the completion of the trial: A blinded assessor will review the participant notes for evidence of allocation and will only see pooled data for the duration of the trial.
 At the start of any TMG/TSC/DMC, the committee are to be reminded the CI and Senior Statistician are fully blinded.